 Before deciding what the right PSI is that you should set your fat bike tire to, there are a few things to consider:

 - Where and when will you do most of your riding? – If you are using your bike on the in the winter on snow, you will need a different tire pressure than if you are riding in the summer on trails.

-- How much time do you want to spend adjusting your tire pressures? – If you want to easy life and to only inflate your tires when necessary, you might want to set you tires to an average between two different PSIs.
-If your after peak performance, go for specific PSIs.
+- How much time do you want to spend adjusting your tire pressures? – If you want to easy life and to only inflate your tires when necessary, you might want to set your tires to an average between two different PSIs.
+If you’re after peak performance, go for specific PSIs.
 You will need a good fat bike pump to do this, preferably with a gauge.